sal55/langs/MyLangs/readme.md

 ### Features of Q

-I will here compare Q to Python, as I'm most familiar with that, Python is a monstrously large and complex language by comparison, with a million add-ons available
+I will here compare Q to Python, as I'm most familiar with that, Python is a monstrously large and complex language by comparison, with a million add-ons available.

+Q is lower level and more static, yet has many useful features not present or not native in Python:

 * Q needs ahead-of-time compilation of all modules to bytecode before execution starts (fortunately it has a very fast compiler)
 * Most things are actually static; in Python, nearly everything is dynamic